1. What do you do as a business broker to earn your commission?

 - Assist in Deal Negotiations

-PREPARING THE PURCHASE AGREEMENT
+PREPARING THE LETTER OF INTENT (LOI) AND ASSET PURCHASE AGREEMENT

-- Assist in preparation of the draft agreement
+- Assist in preparation of draft agreements

-- Assist in drafting of addendums
+- Assist in the drafting of addendums

-- Prepare transaction timeline
+- Prepare transaction timelines

 - Prepare due diligence list

-- Assist with drafting of counter-offers
+- Assist with drafting of counteroffers

 CONDUCTING DUE DILIGENCE